 The General Manager shall not cause or allow operational capacity to be jeopardized.
-Further, without limiting the scope of the foregoing by this enumeration, the General Manager shall not allow:
+Additionally, this list does not limit the scope of what was previously mentioned, the General Manager shall not allow:

 - EL 3.1: Inadequate cooperation between departments and locations.

 - EL 3.2: Inadequate succession and retention planning for any job function.

 - EL 3.3: Employee policies that are:

 - A. inadequate,

 - B. inequitable,

 - C. inconsistent, or

 - D. inaccessible.

 - EL 3.3.1: Inadequate or infrequent employee engagement on clearly articulated expectations for employee:

 - A. values,

 - B. behaviors, and

 - C. competencies.

 - EL 3.3.2: Inadequate grievance and whistleblowing policies.

 - EL 3.3.3: Inadequate communication with employees on the distinction between the board and operations, including board oversight of the General Manager and procedures for filing grievances with the board.

 - EL 3.4: Inadequate emergency planning and management.